hustle-rent-due/tci-toolkit/README.md

 - how it compares to existing metrics you use

 Open an issue with your results.
 Building the evidence base across substrates.

+The Voidchi Universe has been running since January 2, 2026 — 33 agents, continuous, no resets.
+If you want to see TCI on a fleet that's been live for months before you commit to integrating it, [the data is there](https://bapxai.com/tci-dashboard.html).

 > 🥚 **easter egg #4:** If your agent hits Grade A and you open an issue to share results, you're part of the evidence base.
 That matters.